-All of the pension-related information required is available in 'Your Pensions Questions Answered' which is available from the church of England Pensions Board.
+All of the pension-related information required is available from the Church of England Pensions Board.

 A24.5 Financial planning for retirement

 It is wise to take advice, but clergy should be sure that they understand the distinction between an independent financial adviser and an agent of a provider of financial service.
 Independent financial advisers are bound by law to give totally impartial advice (for which they may charge).
 Other advisers i.e. agents of providers, will, in general, be seeking to persuade the person about to retire to use their services for insurance/saving schemes/investment plans etc. through their company, and are usually working for commission fees.